Defective Bicycles Responsible for Preventable Injury and Death

 If you and your attorney believe that a bike manufacturer should be held liable for injuries and damages, it may be prudent to consider legal action.

 Adding to the woes of cycling consumers, defective bicycle helmets have also been recalled in large numbers in recent years.
-Manufactures that have recalled defective helmets include the following:
+Manufactures that have recalled helmets include the following:

 - Triple 8—Little Tricky